Reference

 CBT (Cognitive Behavioral Therapy)

 A psychological approach that helps identify and change negative thought patterns.
-Used in fitness for mental resilience and performance anxiety.
+Used in fitness for mental resilience, gym anxiety, and performance mindset.

 Mental